 What size would this panel be?
 Assuming that the rumor of an approximately 12” Retina MacBook Air has some veracity, why not something close to it?

 It turns out that an ~11.9” Retina MacBook Air with a 2732 x 1536 resolution happens to have the exact same pixel density as the 9.7” 2048 x 1536 Retina iPads: ~264 PPI.
-It would make sense for Apple to take advantage of the same display technology it has been utilizing for the 9.7” iPads by cutting their panels to this larger size.
+It would make sense for Apple to take advantage of the same IGZO display technology it has been utilizing for the iPad Air by cutting these panels to this larger size.
 I suspect a new 11.9” Air would be a redesign of the 11.6” model with smaller screen bezels.

 Recall that Apple made the discrete GPU-less 13.3” Retina MacBook Pro thinner last year, but not the 15.4” model.
 These facts would match up nicely with a three-tier laptop segmentation strategy.
 Eventually, Apple would sell only three Retina MacBooks ranging from thinnest to thickest, stratified by price and screen size: 11.9”, 13.3”, and 15.4”.